Ruturajjadhavofficial/Expense-Tracker-Analysis/README.md

-# Expense Management System
+# Expense Management Analysis

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+This project is an expense management Analysis that consists of a Streamlit frontend application and a FastAPI backend server.

+## Key Features

+- **Expense Tracking**: Add, update, and delete expenses with categories for better organization.
+- **Data Visualization**: Charts and graphs to visualize spending trends.
+- **Monthly Analytics**: Analyze expenses on a monthly basis to identify patterns and insights.
+- **Budgeting Tools**: Set budgets for different categories and monitor spending against them.
+- **Export Functionality**: Export data in formats like CSV and PDF for offline analysis.

 ## Project Structure